 However, we found the best prices in Dapa and paid 275 PHP ($5.72) per day for 7 days.

-The ferry terminal is located in Dapa.
-Walk out of the ferry terminal and you’ll see a big sign for scooter rental.
+Dapa is where the ferry terminal is located.
+Walk out of the ferry terminal and you’ll see a big sign for scooter rental on your right.

 An alternative for those who aren’t comfortable riding a scooter is to rent a tricycle with driver.
 This is the more expensive option and will cost 2000 PHP ($41.63) for the day.

 Secret Beach Siargao on Map

 Click on the map to be taken to the exact location of Secret Beach on Google Maps.

 The route on map is from General Luna town centre to Secret Beach.

 The green point enroute to Secret Beach from General Luna is a secret spot on Siargao which we called the ‘Secret Lagoon‘.
 And close to these two spots is another Siargao beach, Doot Beach, the yellow point on map.

 TIP: Here’s an itinerary combining these and other attractions all located in the south of Siargao island.

 Head first to Secret beach for surf, a surf lesson or just hanging out under the shade of the coconut trees.